PhanstielLab/plotgardener/README.md

 endless number of use cases, including: dynamic exploration of genomic data, arrangment into multi-omic layouts, and survey plotting for quickly viewing data across the genome.
-Check out our `vignettes` for detailed examples and suggested use cases\!
+Check out our `vignettes` for detailed examples and suggested use cases!

 ## Installation